CLASSIFICATION NO. 421

 Skill to: Safely operate medium and heavy vehicles and equipment, including multiple-axle trucks, snooper, crane, boom, forklift, back hoe and cat loader; safely operate diesel, pneumatic and electric power tools, including concrete cutter, sandblaster, airless paint sprayer, chain saw, jackhammer, stud gun, saws, drills, drill press and planers; safely operate cutting torch and welding equipment; understand and follow blueprints; perform basic mathematical calculations; prepare and maintain routine records and reports; direct and oversee the work of bridge crews at job sites; identify bridge defects; establish and maintain effective working relationships; communicate effectively, both orally and in writing.

-Possession of valid Class B Commercial Driver's License (CDL) with airbrake endorsement.
+Driving is required for County business on a regular basis or to accomplish work.
+Incumbents must possess a valid driver’s license and valid Class B Commercial Driver's License (CDL) with airbrake endorsement.
 Incumbents must possess and maintain an acceptable driving record throughout the course of employment.

 Must pass a pre-employment drug test (DOT Regulations for CDL).